Back to Blog

 Five-Step Feedback Protocol:

-1. VA collects data (post-session NPS, monthly surveys, exit interviews)
+1. VA collects data (post-session NPS, monthly surveys, exit talks)

-2. VA flags critical issues for immediate attention
+2. VA flags critical issues for quick action

 3. Coach reviews monthly for trends

-A/B Testing Variables: Test communication frequency, progress report formats, celebration triggers, and renewal timing.
-VAs manage testing logistics and compile results.
+A/B Testing Variables: Test message frequency, report formats, celebration triggers, and renewal timing.
+VAs manage testing and compile results.

 Frequently Asked Questions